How To Be More Talkative

 The expert conversationalist will use multi-threading.
 They will start with topic A, but then midway switch to topic B, then come back to topic A shortly, then introduce topic C.

-Multi-threading introduces an element of variety.
-It keeps the conversation fresh.
-From the other person’s point of view, talking to you becomes a bit of an adventure.
-You never know what new, interesting turn the conversation might take at any moment.
+Multi-threading keeps the conversation fresh.
+From the other person’s point of view, talking to you becomes an exciting adventure.
+They never know what new, unexpected turn the conversation might take at any moment.

 8. Use Hooks

-Conversational hooks are when you remember something from much earlier in the conversation.
+Conversational hooks are when you remember something from much earlier in the conversation and build on that.

-Then the conversation moves on to work stuff, but about twenty minutes in, you remark, “I just thought of this great vet that my sister told me about.
+Let’s say you are in a conversation with a new acquaintance, and they start telling you about their beloved family dog Brutus, who is currently suffering from an eye infection.
+Then the conversation moves on to work stuff, but about twenty minutes in, you remark, “I just thought of this great vet that my sister knows.
 She’s been going there for years.
 Maybe I’ll get you her number for Brutus?”

 9. Improve Your Body Language

 “How to be more talkative,” is not just about what you say to others.
-The non-verbal signs you give off are arguably even more important.
+Non-verbal communication is arguably even more important.

-If you have closed-off facial body language, flat facial expressions, and can’t keep eye contact, it won’t matter how interesting or witty you are.
-People will get turned off by you before you even get to demonstrate these qualities.
+If you display closed-off body language or can’t keep eye contact, it won’t matter how witty you are.
+People will get turned off by you before you even get to demonstrate this quality.

-Make it a habit to always check your posture when you walk by a reflective surface like a window or a car.
-Correct yourself for long enough, and your body will eventually accept this new upright posture as its new default.
+Stand as upright as possible.
+Unround your upper back, pull your shoulders back, and slightly stick your chest out.
+Also, make it a habit to always check your posture when you walk by a reflective surface like a window or a car.
+Keep doing this, and your body will eventually accept this posture as its new default.

 If you are prone to nervous gestures with your hands, touch your thumb and your middle finger together.
-By focusing on keeping them in touch all the time, you will be too distracted to do weird stuff with your hands.
+This will occupy your hands, so you don’t start fidgeting.
 At the same time, it is subtle enough for the other person not to notice.

-With facial expressions, make a point to mirror whatever emotion the other person is talking about back to them.
+When it comes to facial expressions, make a point to mirror their emotions back to them.
 So, if they are talking about a sad event, look concerned.
 If they are smiling, smile with them.

-Practice your body language in front of a mirror every day.
-For ten minutes, have an imaginary interaction.
-For example, imagine you were talking to your boss about the progress of the new project.
+Practice your body language in front of a mirror.
+For ten minutes every day, have an imaginary interaction.
+For example, picture yourself talking to your boss about the new project.
+Have this imaginary interaction out loud.

-But all the time, you are watching how your body language is matching (or not matching) what you are saying.
-If you notice any discrepancies, stop and start that particular sentence/gesture again.
-Keep refining that element until it looks confident, yet relaxed.
+The whole time, check how your body language matches what you are saying.
+If you notice any discrepancies, stop and start that particular gambit over.
+Keep refining until you come across confident, yet relaxed.

-When you sit down to analyze your recordings, notice any problems or slip-ups you had in terms of body language.
-When you do, stop the recording, and reenact the scene in front of a mirror until you get it right.
+My final tip — record yourself having real interactions, then analyze these recordings.
+Sales calls via Zoom are great for that.
+You can also ask your colleagues to record live meetings for reference.
+When you sit down to analyze your recordings, look for slip-ups in terms of body language.
+When you find one, stop the recording, and reenact the scene in front of a mirror until you get it right.
 Then continue your analysis.

 10. Speak Up

-Start facing a wall, with your nose almost touching the wall.
-Now say something.
-“Hey, how are you?
+Face a wall, with your nose almost touching the wall.
+Now say a few sentences, e.g., “Hey, how are you?
 Great weather today.
-I think I am going to go for a hike later.
-What are your plans?”
+I think I am going to go for a hike later.”

-Now, take a step back, away from the wall.
-Say the same couple of sentences as before, but project them onto the wall.
-You want to hit the sound wave exactly where the surface of the wall starts.
+Now, take a step back.
+Repeat the same couple of sentences, but aim at the wall.
+You want the sound wave to hit where the wall surface starts.

-Now take another two steps back.
+Now take another step back.
 Repeat.
-Then another three steps.
+Then another step.
 Repeat.
-Keep going until you are about 10 steps or more away from the wall.
+Keep going until you are 10 steps away from the wall.

-What this does is teach you how to project.
-If you can “hit” a wall from 10 steps away with a performance piece, you will be more than able to make yourself heard in a regular conversation.
+Do this exercise every day for a couple of weeks.
+It will teach you how to project.
+If you can “hit” a wall from 10 steps away, you will be more than able to make yourself heard in a regular conversation.

-People who want to learn how to be more talkative sometimes suffer from analysis paralysis.
-They are so afraid to say something silly or wrong that they end up saying nothing at all.
+People who want to learn how to be more talkative, often worry too much.
+They are irrationally afraid to say something silly.

 12. Show Vulnerability

-If you messed up a relationship or a business in the past and learned from it, people will be interested in hearing about it.
-It’s juicy, it’s real.
+You don’t need to put on a show how great you are.
+Rather, talk about your shortcomings.
+Honesty is disarming.
+If you messed up in a relationship or failed with a business, people will be interested in hearing about it.
+It’s real.
+It’s juicy.

 13. Match Their Energy

-You must match your energy level to those of the people around you.
+You want to match your energy level to the people around you.

-If everybody is high energy, and you are being a bit of a bore, you are probably not going to be remembered as an outstanding conversationalist.
+If everybody is very high energy, and you are being a bit of a bore, you are probably not going to connect well.
+Vice versa, if everybody is acting very calm, and you are constantly high-fiving everybody, you are also out of sync.

-As a rule of thumb, you want to match the other person’s energy and even add a little bit extra.
-This allows them to feed off your energy.
+As a rule of thumb, match the other person’s energy level and add a little bit extra.
 Your positive mood will elate them.
 People appreciate that and will want to talk to you again in the future.

 14. Develop a Learner’s Mindset

-Most people will read an article like this one, think to themselves, “Oh, this is interesting, I should try that,” and then forget about it one minute later.
+Most people will read an article like this one, think to themselves, “Oh, I should try that,” and then forget about it two minutes later.

-Understand — becoming a great conversationalist is a skill set that you need to practice like any other skill set.
+Understand — becoming a great conversationalist is a skill set.
+You need to practice it like any other skill set.

 15. Record Yourself

-I recommend that you do your analysis in writing.
-Listen to about 30 seconds of audio, then stop the recording.
+Then analyze your recordings in writing.
+Listen to 30 seconds of audio, then stop the tape.
 Ask yourself:

-• Did I sound at ease and natural?
-Or did I come across as nervous and even anxious?
+• Did I sound at ease?
+Or did I come across as nervous?

 • Did I closely listen to the other person?
 Did I work with what they gave me?